This is a guest article written by:

 9. Using “kickbacks” to keep patients away from specialists.

 Most states have laws against medical specialists making hidden referral payments called “fee-splitting” or “kickbacks.”
 An example of such payment occurs if a family doctor refers a patient to a cardiologist for a cardiac evaluation and the family doctor receives a hundred dollars “kickback” for the referral.
 This is illegal because patients believe that referrals are based on their best interest, when, in fact, the referrals are strongly influenced by the hidden kickback.

 In managed care, on the other hand, the family doctor is often the gatekeeper and may be paid a financial bonus for avoiding referrals to specialists.
 These bonuses violate the same ethical principle involved in the laws against kickback and fee-splitting.
 The non-referral may appear to be based on the patient’s needs when, in fact, the non-referrals are strongly influenced by hidden kickbacks.
 Although unethical, these bonuses avoid the laws that were specifically designed to protect patients against kickback or fee-splitting.

 10. Squandering money entrusted to their care.

-When insurance is sold, the company promises that it can be trusted to handle the funds prudently in order to pay for health care.
+When insurance is sold, the company promises that it can be trusted to handle the funds prudently to pay for health care.
 Managed care, on the other hand, commonly spends over 30% of health care money on administration and profit and pays its executives more than any comparably sized industry.
 In mental health, managed care creates administration and profit expenses that consume over 50% of the money that was previously available for treatment.
 When money is entrusted to a managed care company’s control, it is not ethical to divert large portions of the funds on the company’s own administration and profit.
-It is even worse than this financial irresponsibility leads to some patients being prematurely discharged from hospitals and other patients having their treatment ended before they have healed.
+It is even worse that this financial irresponsibility leads to some patients being prematurely discharged from hospitals and other patients having their treatment ended before they have healed.

 11. Disregarding information about harm to patients.